JacobChin/Baseball-Projects/Swing-Biomech-Analysis/README.md

 ---

 ### 3. Superior Late-Phase Acceleration (FP100 → FP100+20)
-The righty generated significantly greater pelvis and torso acceleration immediately after reaching peak force (FP100), highlighting a more effective transition from force production to rotational acceleration.
+The righty generated significantly greater pelvis and torso acceleration immediately after reaching peak force, highlighting a more effective transition from force production to rotational acceleration.

 This phase is critical for downstream energy transfer into the upper segments and ultimately the bat.